Deterministic limit of mean field games associated with nonlinear Markov processes: Preliminaries

 \item

-\end{itemize} \end{Remark} Given the generator $L^n$, we consider the following mean field game system \cite{kolokoltsev_mean_field}:
+\end{itemize} \end{remark} Given the generator $L^n$, we consider the following mean field game system \cite{kolokoltsev_mean_field}:

-Here $u^*(t,x,m,\varphi):\ir\times\mathcal{P}(\mathbb{R}^d)\times\mathcal{D}^n\rightarrow U$ is such that
+Here $u^*(t,x,m,\varphi):[0,T]\times\rd\times\mathcal{P}(\mathbb{R}^d)\times\mathcal{D}^n\rightarrow U$ is such that

 We consider the probabilistic approach to mean field games.
 This approach was developed for second-order mean field games in \cite{Carmona_1}--\cite{Carmona_3}, \cite{lacker_existence} and for deterministic mean field games in \cite{Gomes}.
-The following definition extends the definitions of the mentioned papers to the case when the mean field game is associated with the nonlinear Markov processes. \begin{De} We say that a function $V^n:\ir\rightarrow \mathbb{R}$ and a flow of probabilities $\zeta^n$ solve system (\ref{HJ_L_n})--(\ref{cond_L_n}) in the probabilistic sense if \begin{itemize} \item $\zeta^n[0]=m_0^n$; \item there exists a control process $(\Omega^n,\mathcal{F}^n,\{\mathcal{F}^n_t\}_{t\in[0,T]},P^n,u^n,Y^n)$ that is admissible for $L^n$ and $\zeta^n$ and satisfies
+The following definition extends the definitions of the mentioned papers to the case when the mean field game is associated with the nonlinear Markov processes. \begin{definition} We say that a function $V^n:[0,T]\times\rd\rightarrow \mathbb{R}$ and a flow of probabilities $\zeta^n$ solve system (\ref{HJ_L_n})--(\ref{cond_L_n}) in the probabilistic sense, if the following conditions hold true. \begin{enumerate}[label=(\roman*)] \item $\zeta^n[0]=m_0^n$. \item $V^n(s,\xi)$ is a value of the optimal control problem